jhuckabee/atproto_auth/examples/confidential_client/README.md

 - Allows users to sign in with their AT Protocol handle (@handle)
 - Implements the complete OAuth authorization flow
 - Uses DPoP-bound tokens for API requests
-- Demonstrates secure session management
+- Demonstrates secure session management with encryption
 - Shows how to make authenticated API calls to Bluesky
+- Provides examples of both development and production storage configurations

 ## Requirements